gholloway32/04-2D-Platformer/README.md

 The player sprite adapted from [MV Platformer Male](https://opengameart.org/content/mv-platformer-male-32x64) by MoikMellah.
 CC0 Licensed.

-The terrain spritemap is from the [Abstract Platformer package](https://kenney.nl/assets/abstract-platformer) available at Kenney.nl.
+The terrain spritemap is from the [Abstract Platformer package](https://kenney.nl/assets/abstract-platformer) available at Kenney.nl. the enemy sprits is from[Scribble Platformer](https://kenney.nl/assets/scribble-platformer) available at Kenney.nl.

 ## References